 The Error Checking window is opened for the selected drive.

-How to check a disk for errors in Windows 10 and Windows 8.1 with Error Checking
+How to check a disk for errors in Windows 10 with Error Checking

-When the Error Checking window is opened, it is likely that it will say “You don’t need to scan this drive”.
-Even so, you can force a manual check, by clicking or tapping Scan drive.
+Windows 10 automatically runs maintenance tasks at regular intervals.
+Therefore, when the Error Checking window is opened, it is likely to say that “You don’t need to scan this drive.”
+Even so, you can force a manual check by clicking or tapping Scan drive.